dialpad/dialtone/packages/dialtone-vue2/.github/CONTRIBUTING.md

 - **No access to the Vuex store:** Different projects will have different store structures, and so Dialtone Vue components cannot access the Vuex store.
 Dialtone Vue components should take data as props only.
 - **No I18n:** Each project will have its own i18n implementation.
 Any text needed in a Dialtone Vue component should be passed as props or slots.
 - **No custom directives:** Directives in Vue are installed globally and vary from project to project.
-Custom directives (such as `v-tooltip`) cannot be used in Dialtone Vue components.
+Custom directives (such as `v-tooltip`) cannot be used in Dialtone Vue components, unless they exist in dialtone itself.
 - **No other custom global methods:** Some projects may implement custom global methods on the Vue object.
 Dialtone Vue components are limited to the built-in Vue methods.
 - **No imports outside the dialtone-vue directory**
-- **Vue 2 compatibility:** Dialtone Vue components should ideally support Vue 2 and 3, but a minimum of Vue 2 support is currently required.
+- **Vue 2 compatibility:** Dialtone Vue components should support Vue 2 and Vue 3.

 ### Exports